mqwilber/2015-04-17-ucsb/lessons/big_data/Big_Data_Lesson.md

     for (i in 1:365 ) {
     SST_2014[i] <- mean(A2014[,,i],na.rm=TRUE)
     }
-    plot(SST_2014)
+    plot(SST_2014, type = "l")

 If you were interested in the pixel directly over your study plot you would find the pixel closest to your site.
-For example, if you study Mohawk Reef (34.394N, 240.27E), the closest pixel is found at row 3, column 7.
+For example, if you study Mohawk Reef (34.394N, 240.27E), the closest pixel is found at row 3, column 7. **Rows before columns, ALWAYS**.
 Again write a short for loop specifying that cell and run it for all dates

     Mohawk_2014 <- numeric(365)
     for (i in 1:365 ) {
     Mohawk_2014[i] <- mean(A2014[3,7,i],na.rm=TRUE)
     }
-    plot(Mohawk_2014)
+    plot(Mohawk_2014, type = "l")

 THANK YOU!
 ----